 Alexandre Ribeiro began learning Jiu-Jitsu when he was ten years old in 1991. he was training in his hometown of Manaus, State of Amazonas, Brazil, at Monteiro Jiu-Jitsu academy.

-His first coaches were the Monteiro brothers, who were both purple belts at the time, under the great Royler Gracie.
+His first coaches were the Monteiro brothers, purple belts at the time, under the great Royler Gracie.

 When Was Xandre Ribeiro Born?
 And Where?